ValPaliy/valticus/input/posts/How To Change Your VSCode Theme Depending On The Time Of Day.md

   }

 ```
-One other tweak I've added to the config file is something to makr the sidebar stand out when using ***Night Owl Light***:
+One other tweak I've added to the config file is something to make the sidebar stand out when using ***Night Owl Light***:
 ```
   "workbench.colorCustomizations": {
     "[Night Owl Light]": {